Mitch Daniels: Early career in Washington, D.C.

+Return to Indiana

 In 1987, Daniels returned to Indiana as president and CEO of the Hudson Institute, a conservative think tank.
 In 1988, Dan Quayle was elected Vice President of the United States, and Indiana governor Robert D. Orr offered to appoint Daniels to Quayle's vacant Senate seat.
 Daniels declined the offer, saying it would force him to spend too much time away from his family.

-Daniels led the Reagan administration's response to the Supreme Court's ruling on the Fair Labor Standards Act, and advocated limiting the power of the federal government in defining overtime rules for state and local governments, summing up his position by stating What business is it of the Federal Government to tell localities how to structure their personnel practices?.